-- □ Resource Service Access Model (RSAM): agent acting as a resource broker, where resource agents (RA) can publish their state and capability.
+- □ Product Database: agent that stores and retrieves data from a structured storage containing information about products and operations associated with the manufacturing process. - ☐ Resource Service Access Model (RSAM): agent that acts as a resource broker, where resource agents (RA) can publish their state and capabilities.
 This information is used by product agents (PA) during execution. - Execution Monitoring Agent (EMA): agent that centralizes PA states.
 The proposed framework introduces EMA agent for execution process monitoring at PA level.
 The EMA agent is responsible for generating periodic events that are sent through the ESB and consumed by the Customer Order Management module. - Scheduler: agent incorporating the production planning functionality.
 This agent creates and stores the execution schedule and sends continuous commands to the RAs and PAs driving the fabrication process according to the generated BPEL processes for each product.